RussBaz/VaporHX/README.md

 The core idea is that you can combine your existing API endpoints with HTMX endpoints with minimal effort.
 The response will depend on the value of the request `Accept` header and the request method.

 All you need to do is to call the `hx(template: String)` method on your `Content` struct and return its value.
 It will automatically pick the appropriate response, whether it is JSON encoded data, a full HTML page or an HTMX fragment.
 When HTML (HTMX) is returned, your content is injected into the specified template as a context.
+It uses the Leaf templating engine by default.

+However, you do not have to use the Leaf engine if you do not want to.
+This package defines `HXTemplateable` protocol with a single render method that returns an html page as a string.
+For as long as your own templating engine implements it, you can pass its type into the `hx(template:)` method instead.

 ```swift
 import VHX